Department of Marketing

 Marketing students enrolled in the CBA 493 Internship Course that have an internship relevant to their academic concentration may petition to use CBA 493 to satisfy a Marketing elective.

 The petition requires the approval of the course instructor, approval of the Department Chair, and approval of the Center for Student Success.
-Use this form to initiate the process: CBA Petition to use CBA 493 Internship Course as an Elective.
+Use this form to initiate the process: COB Petition to use CBA 493 Internship Course as an Elective.

 - Plan to arrive to class on time and to stay for the entire class period (or until dismissed) because random arrivals and exits are disrespectful and distracting.

 - All cell phones, smartphones, and other electronic devices (e.g., pagers, iPods) should be turned off (or on vibrate) and hidden from view (unless allowed by the Instructor).

 - Faculty have different policies regarding the use of laptop and tablet computers in the classroom.
 If laptop and tablet computers are permitted, they are for (quiet) note taking only, not for accessing the Internet, checking e-mail messages, personal tasks, etc.